Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Apache Spark (or just Spark) is an open-source computing engine.
 The Spark engine works hand-in-hand with separate code libraries as an integrated system.
 The system handles humongous amounts of data by using parallel processing across computer clusters.

-As of late 2021, Spark is the industry-standard tool for data scientists and developers interested in streaming big data.
+Spark is the industry-standard tool for data scientists and developers interested in streaming big data.

 Note: If you are familiar with streaming big data, note that Spark is not a revised version of Hadoop.